dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/configuring-incremental-models.md

     config(
         materialized='incremental',
         unique_key='date_day',
-        on_schema_change=['ignore', 'fail', 'append_new_columns', 'sync_all_columns'] --choose one
+        on_schema_change='fail'
     )
 }}
 ```

 </File>

-The behaviors for `on_schema_change` are:
+The possible values for `on_schema_change` are:

-* `ignore`: this is the default, and preserves the behavior of dbt versions <= v.0.20.0
+* `ignore`: Default behavior (see below).
-* `fail`: triggers an error message when the source and target schemas diverge
+* `fail`: Triggers an error message when the source and target schemas diverge
-* `append_new_columns`: Append new columns identified in the temporary source schema to the target schema.
-Note that this setting does *not* remove columns from the target that are not present in the source.
+* `append_new_columns`: Append new columns to the existing table.
+Note that this setting does *not* remove columns from the existing table that are not present in the new data.
-* `sync_all_columns`: Adds any new columns to the target table and removes them from the temporary source schema.
+* `sync_all_columns`: Adds any new columns to the existing table, and removes any columns that are now missing.
 Note that this is *inclusive* of data type changes.
-On Bigquery, data type changes currently cause a full table scan, so we advise Bigquery users to be mindful of the trade-offs when implementing this setting.
+On BigQuery, changing column types requires a full table scan; be mindful of the trade-offs when implementing.

-**Note**: The `on_schema_change` behaviors do not currently include backfill functionality on the target table.

-### For dbt versions <= v0.20.0, refer to the logic below
+**Note**: None of the `on_schema_change` behaviors backfill values in old records for newly added columns.
+If you need to populate those values, we recommend running manual updates, or triggering a `--full-refresh`.

+### Default behavior

+This is the behavior if `on_schema_change: ignore`, which is set by default, and on older versions of dbt.

 If you add a column to your incremental model, and execute a `dbt run`, this column will _not_ appear in your target table.